 - Course Enrolment Limitations

 - The course is only offered to the students of the study fields the course is directly associated with.

 - fields of study / plans the course is directly associated with

 - there are 29 fields of study the course is directly associated with, display

 - Course objectives

-- In the Bachelor Thesis Seminar 1, student starts working on the Bachelor Thesis.
-The aim of the seminar is a bachelor's understanding of substantive and formal requirements for a Bachelor Thesis and their application in writing of the Thesis.
-The result of the seminar should be the work done according to the instructions of the supervisor.
+- In the Bachelor Thesis Seminar 1, the student starts working on the Bachelor Thesis.
+The aim of the seminar is a bachelor's understanding of substantive and formal requirements for a Bachelor Thesis and their application in the writing of the Thesis.
+The result of the seminar should be the work done according to the supervisor's instructions.

 - Learning outcomes

 - After successful completion of the course, the student will be able to: